misli/django-verified-email-field/README.md

 Renders two input fields: `e-mail` and `verification code`.
 The verification code is send to the e-mail address using AJAX or during field's `clean`, if there is no valid code for given e-mail, so it works even without javascript.
+For the javascript to work properly You need to have [jQuery](https://code.jquery.com/) included in Your page.

 All the texts and email templates may be configured in `settings` and overidden by field's keyword arguments.
 (See [settings.py](verified_email_field/settings.py) and [fieldsetup.py](verified_email_field/fieldsetup.py) for more information)